Labrador

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Labrador has 72 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 1,437 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average being located just 144 meters from the nearest transport stop.
+Transport accessibility is rated as excellent, with residents typically located 144 meters from the nearest stop.
+Most residents commute outward due to Labrador's primarily residential nature.
+Car remains the dominant mode of transport at 86%.
+Vehicle ownership averages 0.9 per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport